SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Experiment

-Following the Common Industry Format for Usability Test Reports (ISO/IEC 25062:2006)~\cite{albert2013measuring}, we use the efficiency as the performance metric to measure the method's data collection efficiency, defined as the ratio of the task completion rate to the mean time per task (measured in minutes).
-As depicted in Fig.~\ref{fig:result3}, \textit{SharedAssembly} demonstrates top-tier performance across diverse user groups and task scenarios, exhibiting both high efficiency and generalizability.
+Following the Common Industry Format for Usability Test Reports (\texttt{ISO/IEC 25062:2006})~\cite{albert2013measuring}, we use the efficiency metric $\eta_c$ to measure the method's data collection efficiency, defined as the ratio of the task completion rate to the mean time per task (measured in minutes):

-These results showcase that our data collection approach significantly enhances efficiency in tight-clearance tele-assembly tasks while reducing the training cycle for data collectors.
-Therefore, it holds strong potential in facilitating rapid and large-scale data collection, paving the way for further research towards general-purpose intelligent robots.